 The walks in Mt Field National Park suit all abilities; With wheel chair access to the famous Russell Falls to day long hikes to see the magnificent mountain views.
-Drive into the Mount Field National Park to visit Lake Pedder and Lake Gordon for the opportunity to see one of Hydro Tasmania's largest lakes.
+Drive into the Mount Field National Park to visit Lake Dobson - it's usually snowing in the cooler months.

 Walking the countryside during autumn gives another view of the beauty of this area.
 See the changing autumn colours of the Derwent Valley and Central Highlands.
 Visits in winter with snow covered tops in the Mount Field National Park add a new dimension to bush walking.

 Step into the wilderness of Maydena Bike Park, to the summit of a mountain.
 Choose your line and let gravity guide you.
 Designed and built by renowned trail company, Dirt Art, these world class trails offer something for everyone, and they're only 25km away.

 Bonorong Wildlife Sanctuary provides a great day out for all the family.
 With opportunities to get up close and personal with many of the indiginous species, this is an experience not to be missed.

 For those who enjoy fishing there is plenty of choice for trout fishing in the area - Derwent Valley offers some of the best trout fishing in Tasmania.

 Golfers are well catered for with Bothwell with Australia's oldest golf course and the Australasian Golf Museum.